haoruan/HDT-Reconnector/README.md

 # Installation
 1. Download the latest plugin from [Releases page](https://github.com/haoruan/HDT-Reconnector/releases)
-2. Put the dll in `%AppData%/HearthstoneDeckTracker/Plugins`,  you can click the following button in the Hearthstone Deck Tracker options menu to open the folder: `Options -> Tracker -> Plugins -> Plugins Folder`
+2. Unzip and put the dll and localization folders in `%AppData%/HearthstoneDeckTracker/Plugins`,  you can click the following button in the Hearthstone Deck Tracker options menu to open the folder: `Options -> Tracker -> Plugins -> Plugins Folder`
 3. Restart HDT with administrator privileges
 4. Enable the plugin in `Options -> Tracker -> Plugins`.